 The favored method of long-distance travel was by train, while overseas travel was limited to ships.

-And Chicago, which became the host city of this rivalry, had a population of less than two million (compared to the nearly 9 million of today when counting the entire metropolitan area).
+And Chicago, which became the host city of this rivalry, had a population of less than two million (compared to the nearly 9 million today when counting the entire metropolitan area).

 What about sports of the time?

-Baseball was the most popular spectator sport in the early 1900s, and believe it or not, professional cycling too.
+Baseball was the most popular spectator sport in the early 1900s, and believe it or not, professional cycling was too.
 There was no National Football League, and the sport at the collegiate level was trying to shake off its image as a brutal and violent pastime.